 Farming in British Columbia is as diverse as its agricultural regions.
 From Fraser Valley blueberries to cattle raising in Peace to agri-tourism businesses in the Vancouver Island region, BC is home to over 200 agricultural commodities.
-Thanks to its varying climates and landscapes, BC’s commercial farming industry provides local, national and international markets with necessities in foods, fibers and medicinal products.
+Thanks to its varying climates and landscapes, BC’s commercial farming industry provides local, national and international markets with necessities in foods, fibres and medicinal products.

 But regardless of where you are or what you farm in BC, you have to deal with crop failures, insects, diseases, wildfires, flooding, farming equipment, buildings, your personal dwelling and more.
-Which is why farm insurance in BC is necessary for all agri-businesses in the Pacific Province.
-Aside from information on how farm insurance in BC can help you protect your farm, we’ve also included risk management resources for BC farmers in this post.
+This is why farm insurance in BC is necessary for all agri-businesses in the Pacific Province.
+Aside from the information on how farm insurance in BC can help you protect your farm, we’ve also included risk management resources for BC farmers in this post.

 Quick Facts About Farming in BC